 The Woodlands FUN & FRIENDS is designed to provide enjoyable and meaningful socialization experiences with a sense of community.
 The program offers a chance to discover new recreational interests, meet new friends, increase communication and social skills, and develop safety standards and community awareness.

 This Club is designed to fit participant interests, needs, and abilities along with the collaboration of family and support systems.
 Programming for FUN & FRIENDS includes cooking, creative arts, recreational activity, and music, while teaching independence and healthy lifestyles.
-This club offers more learning time away from the home environment and can supplement day programs.
+This club offers more learning time away from the home environment and can supplement day program.

 Two Saturdays a month 9 a.m.- 4 p.m.